srujandeshpande/hungryturkey/README.md

 Learned something new!

 ## What we learned
-Working with Node.js, Cockraoch DB and Google Cloud Platform
+Working with Node.js, Cockroach DB, and Google Cloud Platform

 ## What's next for Hungry Turkey
 - Make a GUI website/mobile app to make it easy to use